lipp/tinker/README.md

 ### Callbacks

+The callbacks can be registered by calling a method named like the callback event (as stated in the TCP/IP documentation of the brick/bricklet, but without CALLBACK_ prefix and all lowercase, e.g.:
+CALLBACK_VOLTAGE -> voltage) and passing in the Lua function to be called.
-The callbacks are called like the TCP/IP documentation of brick/bricklet says without CALLBACK_ prefix and all lowercase (CALLBACK_VOLTAGE -> voltage).
-The callback name field accesses a method, which allows to register a Lua function.
-It gets all callback data passed in as arguments (if available).
+The Lua function gets all callback data passed in as arguments (if available).

 ```lua
 local ipcon = tinker.ipcon()